 There are more than 800,000 Americans residing in assisted living.
 The majority of these residents are the "oldest old," or age 85 and older, female, and non-Hispanic white.

 Residents often need help with only a few activities of daily living and do not require 24-7 skilled nursing care.
-The most common activity of daily living that residents need assistance with is bathing, then dressing.
-Nearly half of all residents are living with a cardiovascular disease, and 4 in 10 are living with Alzheimer’s disease or other dementias.
+The most common activity of daily living that residents need assistance with is bathing, then walking.
+More than half of all residents have high blood pressure, and 4 in 10 are living with Alzheimer’s disease or other dementias.

 After a median stay around 22 months, roughly 60% of residents will move out of assisted living to transition to a skilled nursing center.